TheRealXG/Calculator/README.md

 # Test
 1. This branch is setup to use the Robot Test Framework for testing which first needs installed
 	(Assuming Python 3 is already installed)
-	`pip install robotframework`
+	`pip3 install robotframework`
-	`pip install docutils`
+	`pip3 install docutils`
 2. In the main Calculator folder execute
 	`robot keyword_driven.robot`
 	This will run 7 basic test cases (4P/3F) and report the results to the command line.
 Test details can be viewed by opening `log.html`
+3. To execute all Robot tests in the folder run
+	`robot .`
+4. For Data Driven tests, first run
+	`pip3 install --upgrade robotframework-datadriver`
+	`robot data_driver.robot`
+	This will execute a test that reads in a CSV of expressions to test `data_driver.csv`
+	Expressions can be entered on a new line with the first entry being the input expression then the expected output.
-3. More tests and development is in work on this testing framework
+5. More tests and development is in work on this testing framework

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.